lipisha/lipisha-java-sdk/README.rst

     }

-..
-> See documentation for detailed API.
-Refer to Lipisha API for parameters required for each method.
+*See documentation for detailed API.
+Refer to Lipisha API for parameters required for each method.*